ejolly/py-utilz/docs/api/pipe.md

 # utilz.pipe

+!!! warning "Warning highly experimental"
+      Not really ready for real-world usage and doesn't work with numpy arrays.
+Unlikely to have continued development

 `utilz` proves a *pipe* operator similar to the `%>%` operator from [magrittr](https://cran.r-project.org/web/packages/magrittr/vignettes/magrittr.html) in R.

-!!! note
-    Doesn't currently work with numpy arrays.
-Other data types and pandas DataFrames are ok.

 ::: utilz.pipe